Compare cheap tenant insurance quotes online and save today

 Is tenant insurance mandatory?

-Tenant insurance isn't mandated by law in Canada, but many landlords will require you to purchase coverage as a stipulation in the lease agreement.
+No, tenant insurance is not mandatory in Canada, but many landlords will require you to purchase coverage as a stipulation in the lease agreement.
 And even if that's not the case for you, it's a good idea to get insurance anyway.

 While your landlord may have their own home insurance policy, that doesn't mean you're immune to risks as a renter.
 Landlord insurance (or rental income property insurance) is only there to protect the landlord from their own financial implications, such as building damage or a tenant liability claim.
 You could still face your own financial troubles as a renter for various reasons, such as the loss of your belongings due to a break-in.